z31nnx/athena-3tier-infra/README.md

 # Tools
 - This project was done using A Cloud Guru AWS (playground) for cost-effective environment and hands on testing.
 - The manual build was first documented in Notion with the ease of documentation for efficiency.

----
-> This project demonstrates both practical infrastructure understanding and the ability to deploy it using code.